wzong/rancher-ssl/README.md

 # rancher ssl
-If you find anything that seems to be broker or not working as described below please open an issue or a pull request.
+If you find anything that seems to be broken or not working as described below please open an issue or a pull request.
 Thanks!

 This is a docker image to be able to run rancher with SSL using nginx and letsencrypt.
 All you need to do is the following steps: